Iron Man 2: Pre-production

-Immediately following Iron Mans release, Marvel Studios announced that they were developing a sequel, with an intended release date of April 30, 2010.
-In July 2008, after several months of negotiating, Favreau officially signed on to direct.
-That same month, Justin Theroux signed to write the script, which would be based on a story written by Favreau and Downey.
-Theroux co-wrote Tropic Thunder, which Downey had starred in, and Downey recommended him to Marvel.
+After the commercial success of Iron Man in May 2008, Marvel Studios began developing a sequel, with an intended release date of April 30, 2010.
+That July, Favreau officially signed on to direct following several months of negotiating, while Justin Theroux signed to write the script, which would be based on a story written by Favreau and Downey.
+Theroux co-wrote Tropic Thunder (2008), which Downey had starred in, and Downey recommended him to Marvel.
 Genndy Tartakovsky storyboarded the film, and Adi Granov returned to supervise the designs for Iron Man's armor.

 In October 2008, Marvel Studios came to an agreement to film Iron Man 2, as well as their next three films, at Raleigh Studios in Manhattan Beach, California.
 A few days later, Don Cheadle was hired to replace Terrence Howard.
 On being replaced, Howard stated, "There was no explanation, apparently the contracts that we write and sign aren't worth the paper that they're printed on sometimes.
 Promises aren't kept, and good-faith negotiations aren't always held up."
 Entertainment Weekly stated Favreau did not enjoy working with Howard, often re-shooting and cutting his scenes; Howard's publicist said he had a good experience playing the part, while Marvel chose not to comment.
 As Favreau and Theroux chose to reduce the role, Marvel came to Howard to discuss lowering his salary—Howard was the first actor hired in Iron Man and was paid the largest salary.
 The publication stated they were unsure whether Howard's representatives left the project first or if Marvel chose to stop negotiating.
 Theroux denied the part of the report which claimed the size of the role had fluctuated.
 In November 2013, Howard stated that, going into the film, the studio offered him far less than was in his three-picture contract, claiming they told him the second will be successful, "with or without you," and, without mentioning him by name, said Downey "took the money that was supposed to go to me and pushed me out."